lafvintech/Ultimate-Starter-Kit-for-Pico-W/docs/source/1.C_Tutorial/0_c_preparation.rst

 2.Installing the Board Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To program the Raspberry Pi Pico W, you’ll need to install the corresponding package in the Arduino IDE.
-Here’s a step-by-step guide:
+To program the Raspberry Pi Pico W, you'll need to install the corresponding package in the Arduino IDE.
+Here's a step-by-step guide:

-* In the Boards Manager window, search for pico.
-Click the Install button to commence the installation.
+* In the Boards Manager window, search for pico W. Click the Install button to commence the installation.
 This will install the Arduino Mbed OS RP2040 Boards package, which includes support for the Raspberry Pi Pico W.

 .. image:: /preparation/img/C_preparation/board_ins1.png

 * During the process, a few pop-up prompts will appear for the installation of specific device drivers.
-Select “Install”.
+Select "Install".

 .. image:: /preparation/img/C_preparation/board_ins2.png